 In a recent survey of 260 content and collaboration professionals conducted by Forrester Research Inc., 78% of the respondents said their organizations planned to invest in Web content management initiatives this year, up slightly from 75% reported on a similar survey in 2010.
 Forrester said respondents cited a variety of customer engagement upgrades as the key business drivers for the planned investments, including user-experience improvements across multiple content-delivery channels, website redesigns and better customer self-service capabilities.

-Increasing sales conversion rates and supporting new e-business initiatives also made the list of the top factors driving new spending on
+Increasing sales conversion rates and supporting new e-business initiatives also made the list of the top factors driving new spending on Web content management systems among survey respondents, according to Forrester.

 “The primary reason for investing [in new WCM capabilities] for externally facing websites is to drive the customer experience,” Forrester analyst Stephen Powers said.
 “Companies want to leverage the content in the WCM system beyond the traditional Web experience to increase sales and provide brand consistency.”